by Ellen Landauer

 PHOTO: Stop puppy biting by opening to receive pure love!

-All the trainer and his fans care about is that the 'bad' scary behavior stopped.
-The trainer because he wants to impress, the fans because they are terrified of their puppies but are denying their fear.
 By crushing the pup's openness and contactfulness, owners can avoid dealing with their own lack of wholeness.
 None of them see anything wrong with the fragmented, stressed behavior that replaced the pup's open, innocent desire to fully connect emotionally.

 Do you ever wonder why some dogs go into conflict and look nervous and fearful when you invite them to approach you?
-This, and similar tactics, is commonly the cause of such avoidance.
+The above example, and similar tactics, is commonly the cause of such avoidance.
 It drives stress deeper into the dog's body.
-Stress is a 'charge' that builds into more and more deep, stored stress - a growing emotional burden that WILL cause problems in behavior and even in health.

 The correction was corrosive to the pup's desire to connect with people, and more importantly, to her life energy.